Lake Louise Alberta, Canada Travel Guide

 Upon Arrival

 Interview with CBSA officer.
-State visit purpose, duration, and accommodation plans.
+State objective of the visit, duration, and accommodation plans.
 Be truthful and polite.

 Have all required documents ready for inspection.
 Keep it straightforward.